Important upcoming events

 - A link to the senior executive team of Ark

-Ark Helenswood Academy operates a joint governance model with the LGB from Ark William Parker Academy.
-The LGBs meet jointly nine times a year to consider issues that affect both academies and separately for academy specific discussions.
+Ark Helenswood Academy LGB works closely with governors from Ark William Parker Academy.
+The LGBs meet jointly three times a year to consider issues that affect both academies including Ark Sixth Form East Sussex.

 CONTACTING THE GOVERNORS